-Daily items such as food, wine and coffee are of excellent quality and very affordable.
-A typical lunch or “prato do dia” (plate of the day) will cost you from 7 to 10 euros per person and a single expresso coffee starting at 65 cents.
+Daily items such as food, wine and coffee are of excellent quality and affordable.
+A typical lunch or “prato do dia” (plate of the day) will cost you from 7 to 10 euros per person and a single expresso coffee starts at 80 cents.

-The real estate market also offers very attractive prices, with great opportunities for investment and one of Europe’s highest rental returns.
+The real estate market also offers great opportunities for investment and one of Europe’s highest rental returns.

 Portuguese people may have strong opinions on politics and football, but there are subjects that everyone agrees on and food is definitely one of them!

 There is a passion for food which is simple and fresh, and typically no sauces are used to disguise or enhance flavours.
 A lunchtime meal will begin with a plate of soup followed by the main course, which will include a meat or fishplate followed by a simple dessert and finished off with a coffee.

 All regions of Portugal have their preferred dishes but as a general rule, the coastal towns will be more inclined to lighter meals especially grilled fish.
 As you go further into the interior there is a preference for meat, with black pork being considered a delicacy.
 There are traditional Portuguese dishes that are typical to the entire country, especially Bacalhau which is salted cod.
 It's often said that there are over 365 different recipes for preparing Bacalhau, one for each day of the year.

 Portugal offers all of the commodities of modern living, but it also maintains a very simple joy for life.

 That small village feeling of belonging is still very common, and life in Portugal is made of simple pleasures.
 From enjoying delicious food to appreciating nature, every aspect of the Portuguese lifestyle was designed for slow-living.